gpii-ops/gpii-infra/gcp/README.md

 * Favor pushing implementation "down the stack".
 The more we act like a "regular" Exekube project, the more we benefit from upstream improvements.
 Hence, favor Terraform code over in-line shell scripts over Ruby/Rake wrapper code.
    * Here is a [notable exception](https://github.com/gpii-ops/gpii-infra/pull/93/commits/5d307a373bd42505f066bb24f6686f107aed2728), where moving a calculation up to Ruby/Rake resulted in much simpler Terraform code.

+## Operational principles

+* Avoid deploying changes near the end of your work day.